Swedish government wants more diversity in the radio sector

-[This article was updated in September 2017 - see the end of the text.]
+[This article was updated in September 2017 and 2018 - see the end of the text.]

 When commercial radio was introduced in Sweden in 1993, only concessions for local broadcasting areas were issued.
 The idea was to create a radio market with locally based and independent radio broadcasters, but the development soon took the opposite direction.

 As it was difficult to generate a good income based on small broadcasting areas, the licence holders created networks to give their advertising a larger market, which resulted in increasing market concentration.
 At the end of 2015, MTG Radio and Bauer Media Group together controlled all of Sweden's 103 broadcasting permits.

 A new Government Bill on commercial radio now suggests that the Swedish Press and Broadcasting Authority - which issues the radio licences - should no longer need to take into account local boundaries, but should instead regard competition and diversity on the radio market as a whole.
 It is hoped that, with larger broadcasting areas, more players will be able to benefit from a profitable commercial radio business.